xuestella03/WINTER25-CS326/lectures/L16_exam_review/slides.md

 1. [Download Lockdown Browser](https://download.respondus.com/lockdown/download7.php?id=171646780).
 2. Install the browser on your computer.
 3. Ensure that you can log in to your Northwestern University Canvas account using the browser.
-4. Take the [practice](https://canvas.northwestern.edu/courses/217294/quizzes/252735) quiz on Canvas to ensure that everything is working correctly.

-You will then be able to access the quiz on Canvas and take the quiz on your computer.

 **Note**: I have enabled the Monitoring feature for students that are unable to join us in-person, but I ask that everyone use it to ensure a fair testing environment.